dakoncewicz/machine-learning/README.md

 - Cloud AutoML - for those who want to use read-to-use models and bild their own soluton on it
 - BigQuery ML - allows SQL users to build ML solution based on data in BigQuery and avoid having to export data to develop models in Java or Python
 - Kubeflow - supports deploying scalable pipelines in Kubernetes and contenerized worlds
-- Spark MLib - is comprehensive set of math and ML tools that can be used when deploying Cloud Dataproc cluster
+- Spark MLLib - is comprehensive set of math and ML tools that can be used when deploying Cloud Dataproc cluster

 --------------------------------------------------------------
 # BigQuery Machine Learning (BigQuery ML)